Biktarvy® (BIC/FTC/TAF)

 Pooled Analysis of Resistance to FTC/TAF-Based Regimens in Pediatric Studies

 Participants received an FTC/TAF-based regimen for a median duration of 157 weeks.
-Overall, within the pooled study population the median (Q1, Q3) age was 12 (9, 15) years; 52% of participants were aged 12 to <18 years, 42% were aged 6 to <12 years, and 6% were aged 2 to <6 years.
-Fifty-eight percent of participants were female, 75% were Black, 15% were ARV naïve, and 85% were virologically suppressed.
+In the pooled study population, the median (IQR) age was 12 (9–15) years; 52% of participants were aged 12 to <18 years, 42% were aged 6 to <12 years, and 6% were aged 2 to <6 years.
+Fifty-eight percent of participants were female, 75% were Black, 15% were ARV naive, and 85% were VS.

 aIn Cohort 1, FTC/TAF was dosed as 200/25 mg if unboosted and 200/10 mg if boosted; in Cohort 2, Group 1, FTC/TAF was dosed as 200/25 mg if boosted or unboosted; in Cohort 2, Group 2, FTC/TAF was dosed as 120/15 mg if boosted or unboosted.

-bConfirmed VF was defined as HIV-1 RNA measurements of ≥50 c/mL at two consecutive study visits or last ontreatment visit.
+bConfirmed VF was defined as HIV-1 RNA ≥50 c/mL at two consecutive study visits or last ontreatment visit.

 Baseline resistance

-Table 8.
-Pooled Analysis of Resistance: Baseline Resistance Data in BIC/FTC/TAFTreated Virologically Suppressed Participants5,6
+Table 11.
+Pooled Analysis of Resistance: Baseline Resistance Data in BIC/FTC/TAFTreated VS Participants6,7

 Participants With Baseline Resistance Data, n/N (%)